-Year 1 Year 2 To identify and describe the basic structure of a variety of common plants and trees (leaves, flower, stem etc.) S To identify and name a variety of common wild and garden plants including deciduous and evergreen trees Plants To be a second of flower and a second of the second of To observe and describe how seeds and bulbs grow into mature plants.
-Biology - To observe the growth of flowers and vegetables I have planted To describe how plants need water, light and a suitable temperature to grow and stay healthy Bic To carefully observe and group plants To compare, contrast and sort plants based on observations
+Year 1 Year 2 To identify and describe the basic structure of a variety of common plants and trees (leaves, flower, stem etc.) S To identify and name a variety of common wild and garden plants including deciduous and evergreen trees - Plant To observe and describe how seeds and bulbs grow into mature plants. - ygolo To observe the growth of howers and vegetables I have planted To describe how plants need water, light and a suitable temperature to grow and stay healthy Bi To explore and study plants growing in our environment throughout the year To carefully observe and group plants To compare, contrast and sort plants based on observations

-Year 3 Year 4 Year 5 Year 6 To identify and describe the functions of different parts of flo owering plants (flowers, leaf, stem, root) To identify and describe the functions of a number of parts of flowering plants - Plants To explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal To investigate different methods of seed dispersal in a plant To name the male and female parts of the flower (stamen, stigma, carpel, anther, filament, ovule, ovaries and stile) and know their role To find out about different types of reproduction in plants (including sexual and asexual) To describe the life processes of reproduction in some plants ology To explore the requirements of plants for life and growth (air r, light, water, nutrients from soil and room) To investigate how changing the living conditions of a plant will affect it To know that plants have different needs to be healthy at different stages in their life cycles ğ To know how the requirements of plants to live and grow va ry from plant to plant To observe and compare the life cycles of plants in my local l environment and others around the world To group plants into categories based upon characteristics To classify and sort plants based upon complex characteristics giving reasons for decisions To reason where unfamiliar plants belong in a classification system To investigate the way in which water is transported within plants To be able to describe how water is transported in plants
+Year 3 Year 4 Year 5 Year 6 Biology - Plants To identify and describe the functions of different parts of flo owering plants (flowers, leaf, stem, root) To identify and describe the functions of a number of parts of flowering plants To explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal To investigate different methods of seed dispersal in a plant To name the male and female parts of the flower (stamen, stigma, carpel, anther, filament, ovule, ovaries and stile) and know their role To find out about different types of reproduction in plants (including sexual and asexual) To describe the life processes of reproduction in some plants To explore the requirements of plants for life and growth (ai r, light, water, nutrients from soil and room) To investigate how changing the living conditions of a plant will affect it To know that plants have different needs to be healthy at different stages in their life cycles To know how the requirements of plants to live and grow va ary from plant to plant To observe and compare the life cycles of plants in my loca l environment and others around the world To group plants into categories based upon characteristics To classify and sort plants based upon complex characteristics giving reasons for decisions To reason where unfamiliar plants belong in a classification system To investigate the way in which water is transported within plants To be able to describe how water is transported in plants